Skip to main content

 • refine — tighten query wording and rerun search from existing loop context

-Other workspace actions (read, list_files, shell, diff, edit, etc.) run in their own tool paths and do not run through the gatherer contract.
+Other workspace actions (read, list_files, shell, diff, edit, etc.) run in their own tool paths and do not run through the retrieval contract.

 Retrieval Providers and Capabilities

-The configured gatherer provider determines which backend executes search/refine:
+The configured retrieval provider determines which backend executes search/refine:

 ProviderRoleNotes

-context-1Experimental specialized planner/gathererExposed in capability checks; may be unavailable depending on environment
+context-1Experimental specialized retrieval providerExposed in capability checks; may be unavailable depending on environment

 Each provider reports capability before execution: